CaffeineMC/mixin-config/README.md

 You can also provide a url to a resource with more information about your config file by calling the `withInfoUrl(String)` method.

+Then you have to add your various mixin options, using `addMixinOption(name, default)`.
+The options don't have to point directly to a mixin file, but can point to a package instead, and that will make disabling the rule disable all mixins in the package.
+You have to skip the mixin package root from before when defining options.
+You can provide multiple options for a package and subpackages if desired, where disabling the top packet will disable all children.

+If one of the options depends on another option to be enabled/disabled, you can define dependencies between options by calling
+`addOptionDependency(optionThatDepends, dependency, requiredValue)`.
+Doing that, if any of the dependencies of an option is not the required value, the option will be disabled.

-Once you're ready to buld your `CaffeineConfig`, you'll need to pass the `Path` to the config file to create or read in the `build()` method.
+Once you're ready to build your `CaffeineConfig`, you'll need to pass the `Path` to the config file to create or read in the `build()` method.
 Doing that will already populate option overrides.

 An example for creating a `CaffeineConfig` instance for use in a class extending `AbstractCaffeineConfigMixinPlugin` is the following: